recalledz/project-start/docs/00-wireframes.md

 Shows stackable resources (fruit, wood, stone, etc.).
 Selecting the Resources nav opens an overlay showing daily gains and losses.
 Softwood production appears once a disciple is assigned to gather it.
+The numbers update automatically as tasks and production change.

 Right panel (Navigation)